 Bourton Group engaged with the former and new Chief Executive, Board and EMT to shape the strategy, its deployment and embedding into directorate and departmental plans.
-Focused workshops with EMT identified direction and alignment to the partnership vision, the Councils strategic objectives and plans of various partner bodies.
+Focused workshops with EMT identified direction and alignment to the partnership vision, the Council’s strategic objectives and plans of various partner bodies.
 Alongside the internal Business Improvement Team, we co-created a planning process, common structure and process; driving overall direction into directorate plans.
-Working with the Director of Organisational Development, we designed an engagement process for 54 senior leaders to create understanding of direction and process, developing greater content and detail.
-The resulting programme (iNspire CHange) launched in September 2011.
+Working with the Director of Organisational Development, we designed an engagement process for 54 senior leaders to create an understanding of direction and process, developing greater content and detail.
+The resulting programme (iNspire CHange) was launched in September 2011.

 The programme had four phases generating greater clarity, efficient resources, better performance management and an engaged workforce.
 A modular approach concentrated on developing better Focus, efficient Structure, and application of Discipline and developing Ownership; outcomes are:

 - Strategy linked to HRA Business Plan to deliver “Homes and Places where people want to live”

 - Corporate and Directorate Goals, Objectives, Strategies, Plans and Actions aligning individual actions to corporate intent

 - Developing structures and approaches to delivery, taking a Lean approach ensuring efficiency, effectiveness and reduced waste

 - Embedding of Covalent, performance measurement and monitoring approach, ensuring tracking of activity to KPI’s

 - Improvement Activity to develop each Directorate’s Focus, Structure, Discipline and Ownership

 - Staff engagement process for strategy communication, including a current state evaluation of staff engagement